expo/expo/docs/pages/get-started/installation.md

 <Terminal cmd={['$ expo register']} />

-If you already have an Expo account, you can log into it by running the command:
+If you already have an Expo account, you can log in to it by running the command:

 <Terminal cmd={['$ expo login']} />